Do you want to learn how to get more reviews?

 - Explain how you’ll make it right.

 If you get everything solved and everyone’s happy, ask the customer to write a new review.
-If you’ve handled everything professionally and compassionately it’s entirely possible that you’ve gained a lifelong customer from a formerly bad review.
+If you’ve handled everything professionally and compassionately, you may have gained a lifelong customer from a formerly bad review.